-- 1. Where practical, follow color codes so that the red insulated conductor connects to the red indication terminal, yellow to yellow, and green to green.
-Ensure cables are properly labeled at the controller by durable labels, or other appropriate methods, attached to the cables.
-Label home runs for cables as follows: northwest corner is red, southeast corner is blue, northeast corner is green, and southwest corner is orange. - 2.
-Install continuous runs of vehicle and pedestrian signal cables from the vehicle or pedestrian signal head to the handhole compartment of the signal pole base.
+- 2. Install continuous runs of vehicle and pedestrian signal cables from the vehicle or pedestrian signal head to the handhole compartment of the signal pole base.
 Install continuous runs of vehicle and pedestrian signal cables from the handhole compartment of the signal pole base to the terminal compartment in the controller cabinet.
 Do not splice signal cables in underground handholes. - 3.
-Install continuous runs for video detection and emergency vehicle preemption cables from the unit to the controller cabinet. - 4.
-Install continuous runs of power lead-in cables from the service point to the meter socket and from the meter socket to the controller cabinet. - 5.
-Install continuous detector cable from each detector loop to the first handhole adjacent to the loop.
-Ensure cables are properly labeled at the controller by durable labels, or other appropriate methods, attached to the cables.
-Install continuous homerun cable from the splice made in the first handhole to the terminal compartment in the controller cabinet.
-Attach the drain wire of the shielded cable to the ground in the controller cabinet. - 6.
-Provide a minimum of 4 feet (1.2 m) of additional cable at each handhole and loosely coil the extra cable on the handhole cable hooks.
-Provide a minimum of 2 feet (0.6 m) of additional cable at each signal pole (measured from the handhole compartment in the pole to the end of the cable).
-Provide a minimum of 10 feet (3 m) of additional cable at each controller base. - 7.
-Pull cables through conduit using a cable grip designed to provide a firm hold upon the exterior covering of the cable or cables, and minimize dragging on the ground or pavement. - 8.
+Install continuous runs of power lead-in cables from the service point to the meter socket and from the meter socket to the controller cabinet. - 4.
+Provide a minimum of 4 feet of additional cable at each handhole and loosely coil the extra cable on the handhole cable hooks.
+Provide a minimum of 2 feet of additional cable at each signal pole (measured from the handhole compartment in the pole to the end of the cable).
+Provide a minimum of 10 feet of additional cable at each controller base. - 5.
+Pull cables through conduit using a cable grip designed to provide a firm hold upon the exterior covering of the cable or cables, and minimize dragging on the ground or pavement. - 6.
 Install a tracer wire in all conduits with the exception of conduits between detector loops and handholes.
 Use a silicon-filled wire nut to splice the tracer wire in each handhole and at the controller to form a continuous run.

-9. Fiber Optic Cable and Accessories:
+7. Fiber Optic Cable and Accessories:

 - a.
 Use a suitable cable feeder guide between the cable reel and the face of the conduit to protect the cable and guide the cable directly into the conduit off the reel.
 During the installation, carefully inspect cable jacket for defects.
 If defects are found, notify the Engineer prior to any additional cable being installed.
 Take care when pulling the cable to ensure the cable does not become kinked, crushed, twisted, snapped, etc. - b.
 Attach a pulling eye to the cable and use to pull the cable through the conduit.
 Use a pulling swivel to preclude twisting of the cable.
 Lubricate cable prior to entering the conduit with a lubricant recommended by the manufacturer.
-Use dynamometer or break away pulling swing to ensure the pulling tension does not exceed the specified force of 600 pounds (2670 N) or the cable manufacturer's recommendations, whichever is less.
+Use dynamometer or break away pulling swing to ensure the pulling tension does not exceed the specified force of 600 pounds or the cable manufacturer's recommendations, whichever is less.
 Do not allow the cable to twist, stretch, become crushed, or forced around sharp turns that exceed the bend radius or scar or damage the jacket.
 Manually assist the pulling of the cable at each pull point.